Azure/azureml-examples/sdk/python/prefix.md

 ## Public Preview

 We are excited to introduce the public preview of Azure Machine Learning **Python SDK v2**.
-Azure ML Python SDK v2 is an updated Python SDK package, which allows users to:

-* Submit training jobs
-* Manage data, models, environments
-* Perform managed inferencing (real time and batch)
-* Stitch together multiple tasks and production workflows using Azure ML pipelines
-* Run standalone AutoML training for various ml-tasks

 Please note that this Public Preview release is subject to the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).